-Multi-part symbols are the same symbols in Altium Designer, the difference is that this is more than one symbol in a component.
+Multi-part symbols are the same symbols in Altium , the difference is that this is more than one symbol in a component.
 If you haven’t used them before, multi-part components are a very useful resource to use when creating a schematic.
 For instance, you can use a multi-part component to define a resistor pack, a connector, or a gated device.
-This is to place specific resistors, connector pins, or gates next to their associated circuitry.
+This is to place specific resistors, connector pins, or gates next to their associated circuit board schematics.

 The 74LS04 that we are going to create depicted as a multi-part component

 Creating an Altium Multiple Component

 The first thing that we will do is create a new component in our schematic by clicking on the “Add” button.
 Because I already had the 74LS04 built as a single symbol component, I am giving this new symbol the name of 74LS04-1.
 You will also want to fill out the properties for this new symbol with the Designator as model “U?”, the Comment as “74LS04”, and the Description as “74LS04” as you can see below.

 Now you will want to create the symbol using the same process that you would use for creating any symbol manually.
 Remember that you are creating an individual gate and not the entire 74LS04 component.
 When complete, the symbol should look like the image below.

 When you create the symbol make sure that you designate the left pin as an input, the right pin as an output, and use the pin names of “A1” and “Y1” just as you see above.
 The dot on pin 2 is another option available that we used for that pin.
 You can use a line to draw the triangular shape of the gate itself.